 If your employees rate your company highly in each of these areas, your company has the best chance of running smoothly and efficiently.
-A 2015 study found that when employees believe their employers care about their well-being, they are 38% more engaged.
-They are also 18% more likely to go above and beyond for their companies.
-An employee that feels happy in their positions will be working their hardest to make sure your company succeeds.
+An employee who feels happy in their positions will be working their hardest to make sure your company succeeds.

 This indicates how happy your employees are working at your company, and whether or not they are satisfied with their position in the company.
 This section will discuss how you can make use of Employee Net Promoter Scores (eNPS) and Employee Satisfaction Surveys to calculate employee satisfaction.